 Veal Marsala or Scaloppine al Marsala is a classic dish perfect for this time of the year.
 A simple yet incredibly delicious meal ready in less than 30 minutes.

 This Veal Marsala recipe is one of my favorite Italian-inspired recipes, better than pizza or pasta, almost better than tiramisu, and one of the easiest and most delicious dinner recipes you could serve to guests.
-And you should also try the Veal Escalopes (in Lemon Sauce) or the Ground Veal Meatballs.

 What makes this dish so good?